Climate and Average Weather Year Round in Kloten Switzerland

 The average hourly wind speed in Kloten experiences mild seasonal variation over the course of the year.

-The windier part of the year lasts for 5.3 months, from November 25 to May 3, with average wind speeds of more than 6.3 miles per hour.
-The windiest day of the year is February 6, with an average hourly wind speed of 7.4 miles per hour.
+The windier part of the year lasts for 5.3 months, from November 26 to May 4, with average wind speeds of more than 6.3 miles per hour.
+The windiest month of the year in Kloten is February, with an average hourly wind speed of 7.2 miles per hour.

-The calmer time of year lasts for 6.7 months, from May 3 to November 25.
-The calmest day of the year is August 9, with an average hourly wind speed of 5.3 miles per hour.
+The calmer time of year lasts for 6.7 months, from May 4 to November 26.
+The calmest month of the year in Kloten is August, with an average hourly wind speed of 5.4 miles per hour.

 The predominant average hourly wind direction in Kloten is from the west throughout the year.